-College of Public Health Interdisciplinary Requirement

-An online learning module HRPR 5001 is required for all graduate students in the College of Public Health - "Current and Emerging Issues in Public Health and Health Professions."
-This course is completely online and asynchronous, meaning that students complete the modules at their own pace.
+College of Public Health Interdisciplinary Requirement HRPR 5001 is required for all graduate students in CPH - "Current and Emerging Issues in Public Health and Health Professions."
 The course is a required pass/fail course, but students will not be charged additional tuition for the course as it is considered a 0-credit course; however, this is mandatory, and students will not be eligible for graduation unless the course is completed.
-It is possible that one or more graduate courses students will be embedding portions of the modules within the course, thereby minimizing any duplicative work.
+Students will be added to Suitable, a gamification platform, to complete the requirements of the course.
+It is possible that one or more graduate courses students have will be embedding portions of the Suitable platform within courses, thereby minimizing any duplicative work.